Increasing user retention by 7% with a new onboarding

 The most common emotions from recently aquired users.

-So with that constraint in mind, I analyzed how other complex platforms onboarded new users for them to understand how it worked, and recollected some ideas.
+So with that constraint in mind, I analyzed how other complex platforms onboarded new users and 'got inspired'.
+Some examples included knowledge libraries, gamified checklists or to-do lists, and self-guided product tours.

-I aligned these ideas with the Product Manager, and presented them to the CEO.
-Finally, we decided to move forward with a self-guided product tour with hotspots because:
+I brought these ideas to my Product Manager and CEO to discuss and review which would be the best proposal.
+Finally, we agreed to move forward with a self-guided product tour with hotspots because:

-• It could be implemented faster than the knowledge library which would take much more time and effort.
+1. It could be implemented faster than a knowledge base.

-• It allowed us more flexibility than a checklist, as steps could be easily added, edited or removed to update the tour's experience.
+2. It allowed us flexibility as steps could be easily added, edited or removed to update the tour's experience.

-• It also allowed us to force users to interact with it, different from a checklist or a knowledge base which could be easily ignored or not found.
+3. We could ensure users to interact with it, unlike a checklist or knowledge base which could be easily ignored or not found.

-• It allowed us to track at which step talent seekers left the tour and analyze the engagement with it.
+4. It allowed us to track at which step talent seekers left the tour and analyze its engagement.

-Our hypothesis was that adding a self-guided tour for the platform's main flows would help users better understand and engage with the functionalities in the platform, having a positive impact on the two metrics we analyzed in the problem section:
+Our hypothesis was that adding a self-guided tour for the platform's main flows would help talent seekers better understand and engage with its functionalities.
+This should be reflected positively on the two key metrics we had issues with:

-• Activation time for talent seekers (in hours) — how long it took for talent seekers to engage* with their job opening after posting.
+1. Activation time for talent seekers (in hours) — how long it took for talent seekers to interact with their job after posting it.

-• Talent seeker retention (%) — how many users return to post a job after posting their first job in Torre
+2. Talent seeker retention (%) — how many talent seeker returned to post a second job after posting their first.

-Other secondary metrics to analyze the effort's impact were:
+Other secondary metrics we though were important to analyze the effort's impact were:

 • Overall product tour completion (%) — To see how many users who started the tour completed it.

-Due to engineering constraints at the moment, the initial idea was to have a third-party provider implement the product tour.
-I compared several providers in terms of features and pricing to define the best option.
+As I mentioned before, due to engineering constraints, the initial idea was to have a third-party provider implement the self-guided product tour.
+I researched and compared several providers in terms of features and pricing to propose the best solution.

-After comparing providers we decided to do a run test with Chamaleon, however branding constraints and a surprisingly quick PoC (proof of concept) developed by one of our engineers made us realize the mistake.
+After comparing providers we decided to do a demo with Chamaleon.
+However, branding constraints and a surprisingly quick PoC (proof of concept) developed by one of our engineers made us realize we had made a mistake.

-So we took a U-turn and develop the product tour in-house.
-This approach allowed for faster deployment and seamless integration with our design system.
+So, we took a U-turn and developed the product tour in-house.
+This approach allowed us to implement it faster and with a design that was fully aligned with our design system.

-This mistake delayed the release of the feature around two to three days.
+This hiccup delayed the release by about two to three days.

-POC for the candidates' pipeline and the candidate's profile.
+POC for the 'Reviewing a pipeline of candidates' and 'Reviewing a candidate's profile' flows.

 • Reviewing a candidate's profile

-3. Correct behavior when pausing, restarting or ending a product tour in one of the flows
+• Correct behavior when pausing, restarting, or ending a product tour in each flow

 Running a QA session with my Tech Lead and the engineering team, looking for bugs throughout the product tour experience.